A third party is an individual or entity involved in a transaction but not one of the main principle actors.

 - If an individual plays loud music. he may enjoy the music, but a neighbour (in this case a third party) may not enjoy to the neighbour they see as a negative externality.

-- If a family decides not to get vaccinated then they are at greater risk of catching infectious diseases but also it causes increased risk to the rest of society (third parties)
+- If a family decides not to get vaccinated then they are at greater risk of catching infectious diseases but also it causes an increased risk to the rest of society (third parties)

 - Third parties can also benefit if it is a positive externality.
 If an individual gains education, then it can increase the overall knowledge of the economy and third parties benefit.